School Council

 What have they been doing?

-- Learning about bird life in the local area.
+- Learning about local bird life.